nmonga26/ONDC-FIS-Specifications/api/components/docs/log-verification.md

-## Log submission Scenarios for Insuarance & Igm
+## Log submission Scenarios for Insurance & Igm

 #### Instructions

 - Create a fork of the [verification-logs](https://github.com/ONDC-Official/verification-logs) repository.
-- Create a folder with the name of your entity under your domain folder "FIS13" for insuarance.
+- Create a folder with the name of your entity under your domain folder "FIS13" for insurance.
 - Commit your logs in the folder (logs should include request & response payloads for all enabled APIs as per the scenarios below).
 - Create PR with a label denoting the domain name.
 - Once submitted, please refer to the comments on logs submitted and update the PR based on the comments provided.